hyperfiddle/electric/Readme.md

 - No recursion yet, but you can hack it with dynamic lambda bindings
 - No variable fn arity yet
 - no clojure.core/fn inside Photon blocks yet (it is well defined)
+- no interop special forms in Photon blocks, including no `js/` access
 - Current transfer syntax `~@` is challenging, you should start with a working example.
 Improving this is June's development priority
 - Malformed programs can hang the JVM (including HFQL which is WIP)
   - Open MacOS Activity Monitor and filter by "java" to see if your JVM is hung